 \section{Greedy Algorithm using Exact Distinctiveness Computation}

 Given the NP-hardness of the \name~problem, obtaining an optimal solution is computationally intractable, even for moderately sized datasets.
 Therefore, we propose a greedy algorithm using exact \utility{} computation, which we call \naive{}, to find approximate solutions with a theoretical guarantee.
 The pseudocode for \naive{} is shown in Alg.~\ref{alg:baseline}.
-The underlying intuition is to progressively select a better solution from a set $S$ of datasets (Lines 8 to 15) and also from a single best dataset $d_t$ (Line 16).
-Specifically, we begin by executing each query $q \in Q$ on every dataset $d \in D$, and on the base dataset $d_u$, followed by merging the tuple sets $q(d)$ returned for $q \in Q$ to obtain the union $Q(d)$ of all $q(d)$ (Lines 4-5).
+Specifically, we begin by executing each query $q \in Q$ on every dataset $d \in D$, and on the base dataset $d_u$, followed by merging the tuple sets $q(d)$ returned for $q \in Q$ to obtain the union $Q(d)$ of all $q(d)$ (Line 4).
 We record $Q(d)$ in $\mathcal{T}[d]$ (Line 6).
-Subsequently, in each iteration, we add the dataset $d^*$ with the greatest marginal gain $g^*$ into $S$ until the budget is exhausted (Lines 10-14).
-In Line 16, we return a single dataset $d_t$ with the maximum \utility{} $|\mathcal{T}[d_t] \cup \mathcal{T}[d_u]|$.
+Subsequently, in each iteration, we add the dataset $d^*$ with the greatest marginal gain $g^*$ into $S$ until the budget is exhausted (Lines 7-13).
+In Line 14, we return a single dataset $d_t$ with the maximum \utility{} $|\mathcal{T}[d_t] \cup \mathcal{T}[d_u]|$.
+Finally, we select the one with a larger \utility{} from a set $S$ of datasets and a single best dataset $d_t$ (Lines 15-16).
 We present the associated approximation guarantee in Theorem~\ref{theo:approx}.

 \begin{theorem} \naive{} (Alg.~\ref{alg:baseline}) achieves an approximation ratio of $\frac{1-1/e}{2}$ when solving the \name~problem. \end{theorem}